2018-19 Mitchell Center Postdoctoral Fellow

 RAFAEL KHACHATURIAN received his Ph.D. from the Department of Political Science at Indiana University in September 2017.
 His dissertation, "Discipline, Knowledge, and Critique: Marxist Theory and the Revival of the State in American Political Science, 1968-1989," traced the reception of postwar Marxist debates about the capitalist state into U.S. political science, reconstructing the influence that this literature had on the "return" of the state as an object of social scientific analysis during the 1970s-1980s.
 In the process, it demonstrates how the disciplinary identity of political science remains intertwined with conceptualizations of the state, and underscores the importance of this relationship to contemporary understandings of democracy and political power.

-Rafael’s work has appeared in peer-reviewed journals such as Polity and Contemporary Political Theory.
+Rafael’s dissertation received the 2018 Stephen Eric Bronner Dissertation Award from the New Political Science section of the American Political Science Association.
+His work has appeared in peer-reviewed journals such as Polity and Contemporary Political Theory.
 In addition to his research, he served for six years as an editorial assistant with Perspectives on Politics, flagship journal of the American Political Science Association.

 2018-19 Mitchell Center JMC Postdoctoral Fellow